Nick Grantham explores the benefits of strength training for young athletes.

 Another area of concern is the potential damage resistance training can cause to the immature skeleton: increased physical activity in children is often associated with musculoskeletal damage.
 The skeletal system is in its formative stages during pre-adolescence and does not fully mature until early adulthood[6,8].
 It is commonly thought that the use of resistance training could contribute to damage of cartilage, bones, joint surfaces, and tendons.
 It has even been suggested that damage to growth cartilage can result in stunted growth.
 Other structures, such as the spine, have also been highlighted as an area of potential injury.
 Although these issues are a serious cause for concern, some experts feel that the case may be somewhat overstated.

 Research has shown that sport-related musculoskeletal damage occurs very rarely.
-The majority of cases have been linked with maximal overhead lifts of the sort associated with powerlifting, and no evidence has been found of skeletal damage in relation to resistance training.
+The majority of cases have been linked with maximal overhead lifts of the sort associated with powerlifting, and no evidence has been found of skeletal damage to resistance training.
 So, based on sound research, it would be safe to say that a good-quality resistance training programme is an effective training method to complement the existing training regime of young performers.
 If you are a coach looking to introduce your young athletes to the benefits of resistance training, here are some guidelines to take into consideration.

 The young performer:

 For their part, the coach should:

 If resistance training is a new area for you, here are some of the basic guidelines you should think of when putting together a training programme:

 This article first appeared in: